CollinOlkows/DOYOKA/README.md

 - [ ] Persistance
 - [X] Mouse Visibility
 - [ ] Password Monitoring ?
-- [ ] Timeout and Reconnection if server is down or if the bot gets disconnected
+- [ ] Timeout and Reconnection if server is down or if the bot gets disconnected (polling mode? )
+- [ ] Force Kill Agent & a Kill all agents option
+- [ ] set to polling mode to minimize detection/add a second agent used to switch modes.
+- [ ] Validate Commands Using a set key established on connection.
+- [ ] Bulk Command Execution
+- [ ] WSS?!?

 ### Readme